WilleIshere/MCServerSetup/README.md

 # MCServerSetup

-This is a tool for very easily setting up your own minecraft server!
+This tool makes it really easy to set up your own minecraft server!

 ## Requirements:
 ```